TaleSpire-Modding/AutoKillPlugin/README.md

 Browse to the newly created ```bin/Debug``` or ```bin/Release``` folders and copy the ```.dll``` to ```Steam\steamapps\common\TaleSpire\BepInEx\plugins```

 ## Changelog
+- 1.0.2: Updated to handle mode switching during combat more gracefully
 - 1.0.1: Set Hard dependency on Set Injection Flags to ensure compatibility
 - 1.0.0: Initial release